grafana/grafana/public/app/plugins/panel/stat/README.md

 You can use the Text mode to control whether the text is displayed or not.

-The Stat Panel is a replacement for the Singlestat Panel, which was deprecated in Grafana v7.0 and removed after Grafana v8.4.
-Learn more about the now removed Singlestat Panel [here](https://grafana.com/docs/grafana/v8.4/visualizations/stat-panel/).
+The Stat panel is a replacement for the Singlestat panel, which was deprecated in Grafana v7.0 and removed after Grafana v8.4.
+Learn more about the now removed Singlestat panel [here](https://grafana.com/docs/grafana/v8.4/visualizations/stat-panel/).

-Read more about Stat Panel on our docs page:
+Read more about Stat panel on our docs page:

 [https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/stat/](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/stat/)